ch-robinson/dotnet-avro/CONTRIBUTING.md

 1.  **Use the issue search** to check whether the same bug has already been reported.

-2.  **Reproduce the bug against the development branch** to ensure that it hasn’t been fixed already.
+2.  **Reproduce the bug against the main branch** to ensure that it hasn’t been fixed already.

 3.  **Isolate the bug**—determine the minimal amount of code needed to reproduce the problem.